 Endemic to the forest of Guam, the sihek (Guam kingfisher, Todiramphus cinnamominus) is striking in appearance.
-Its body is adorned with cinnamon-brown feathers, while its wings and tail shine in a bright blue.
+Its body is adorned with cinnamon-orange feathers, while its wings and tail shine in a bright blue.
 A black streak also dashes from its dark eyes towards the back of its head.
 It has a long, heavy bill that indicates its predatory feeding behavior, as sihek feeds entirely on animal prey including skinks, geckos, spiders, beetles, and land crabs.
 They are a “sit and wait predator” that perch motionless on exposed branches and swoops down to capture prey off the ground with their bill.
 However, sometime during the 1950s this predator became the prey as brown treesnakes were accidently introduced into Guam’s forest and devastated Guam's avifauna populations, including sihek.

 In 1988, sihek was extinct in the wild and only existed in a few captive breeding facilities.
 Currently sihek is managed under human care at Association of Zoos and Aquariums facilities in the U.S. mainland and at Guam Department of Agriculture Division of Aquatic and Wildlife Resources.
 However, like all forest birds sihek belongs in the wild and space for endangered and extinct-in-the-wild species are limited.
 Efforts to establish a wild population are under way, with the intent of ultimately reestablishing sihek on Guam, once brown treesnakes can be sufficiently managed.